Marissa McMahan, Ph.D.

 Why Manomet?

-Much of what drives my scientific curiosity is a deep connection to the fishing traditions and culture that New England is founded upon.
-My family has been farming and fishing in midcoast Maine since the 1700s.
-I grew up working on my father’s lobster boat, which is what ultimately led me to marine science.
+Much of what drives my scientific curiosity is a deep connection to coastal ecosystems and fishing communities in the Gulf of Maine.
+Being exposed to commercial fishing as a child and young adult is what ultimately led me to marine science.
 As a result of my family’s history in commercial fisheries, and my career as a scientist, I strive to bridge the gap between scientists and fishermen and create productive collaborative partnerships.
 Manomet provides the perfect platform to achieve this goal.